 If your employer offered you an additional 3% annual raise on your salary, would you accept it?
 My guess is that your response is: “Yeah, bring it on!”.

-In general, employer contributions may range anywhere from 2% to 6% or more of your annual salary.
+In general, employer contributions can range anywhere from 2% to 6% or more of your annual salary.

 This is similar to you receiving an annual salary increase of 6%!